 This course satisfies the Global Learning criteria (GL3) for the 2014 Core Curriculum.
+Offered fall semester, even-numbered years.

 SOC 310.
 Applied Sociology.
 (3)

 This course provides a practical view of the discipline of sociology.
 The students will use their analytical skills to explain various social issues using contemporary and historical data.
 Academic and nonacademic careers in sociology will be explored.